jamesnsummers/css_challenges/challenge_2/SOLUTIONS.md

 [CHALLENGE 2 PT.
 2](https://github.com/jamesnsummers/css_challenges/tree/master/challenge_2/css2)

 ##### CHALLENGE 2 PT.
 3
 I began with the HTML and CSS from pt.
-1 and made the following adjustments until I accomplished the end-goal:
+2 and made the following adjustments until I accomplished the end-goal:

+1. Changed the body margins to bring all divs to the center of the screen.
+2. Changed div1 margin-right to 0 and position to absolute.
-1. Changed the float of div2 to float:none and added clear:both and margin-left: 45%.
+3. Changed div2 position to fixed and added margins on the left and top to bring it on top of div1.
-2. Changed the float of div3 to float:right and added clear:both.

 [CHALLENGE 2 PT.
 3](https://github.com/jamesnsummers/css_challenges/tree/master/challenge_2/css3)